 TSH isn’t itself a health outcome.
 It is not even a good proxy for health outcomes.

 TSH was not intended by nature to be the sole judge of a medicated person’s full-body thyroid hormone status.
 We in modern science have forced it to play this unnatural role.

 TSH’s natural role is not to judge, but rather drive, natural thyroid hormone supply.

 In T3-based therapy, TSH is hypersensitive to T3 oral dosing

-In therapies using desiccated thyroid extract (DTE / NDT) or synthetic T3, it is well known that oral dosing has a more powerful TSH-suppressive effect than T4.
+In therapies using desiccated thyroid extract (DTE / NDT) or synthetic T3, it is well known that oral dosing has a more powerful TSH-suppressive effect than T4 at an optimal dose.